 Agreements for which the “REVISED RULES” remark has been confirmed may only be used for cumulation with the revised rules.
 Therefore, check whether the remark applies to all potential countries in the PEM zone or only to individual countries.
 You will often find information about this in footnotes or other remarks.

 Practical implications: Maintain these supplier’s declarations as usual for the agreements outside the PEM zone (e.g. Canada, Japan, or Chile) and for the agreements already converted in Origin & Preferences.
 These can be recognized by the added (RR) in the “Agreements” pop-up under “Confirmed agreements”.
-Agreements from the PEM area that have been issued on this declaration according to the old rules – you can recognize this by the different remarks – can also be maintained as confirmed agreements.

 Possible variants for the maintenance of supplier’s declarations in 2026

 Even if there will only be one set of rules per destination country in 2026, the maintenance of long-term supplier’s declarations will still require care.
 Pay particular attention to the date of issue.
+The labeling requirement still applies for 2025 if the preferential status has been determined in accordance with the revised rules of the Regional Convention.

-If a supplier’s declaration for a validity period that lies in 2026 has already been issued in 2025 and does not contain any reference to "Revised Rules", it will only continue to be valid for 2026 within the scope of permeability.
+If a supplier’s declaration for a validity period that lies in 2026 has already been issued in 2025 and does not contain any reference to "revised rules", it will only continue to be valid for 2026 within the scope of permeability.

 Comments